thingsboard/thingsboard.github.io/docs/user-guide/contribution/extensions-development.md

 This class is the core of your *Action* and here you should implement logic where you will create a *Java* object (an object that implements *RuleToPluginMsg* interface).
 This object is going to be passed to *Plugin* for processing.

-*Action* class must be annotated with *org.thingsboard.server.extensions.api.component.Action* so **Thingsboard** will correctly process this class during start-up.
+*Action* class must be annotated with *org.thingsboard.server.extensions.api.component.Action* so **ThingsBoard** will correctly process this class during start-up.

 In case of **REST API Call Extension** sample class is *org.thingsboard.server.extensions.rest.action.RestApiCallPluginAction*.
 In this extension *Action* is responsible for creating a *Java* object that contains information regarding the *REST* request.